aFarkas/lazysizes/README.md

 <div class="chart lazyload" data-expand="-10"></div>
 ```
+In case you want to know, when an image is loaded, simply use the native `load` event and/or the native `complete` property.

 * ``lazybeforesizes``: This event will be fired on each element with the ``data-sizes="auto"`` attribute right before the calculated ``sizes`` attribute will be set.
 The ``event.detail.width`` property is set to the calculated width of the element and can be changed to any number.
 In case the event is ``defaultPrevented`` the ``sizes`` attribute won't be set.
 See also the [parent-fit extension](plugins/parent-fit).
 ```js